course-dprep/IMDb-genres-ratings-investigation/README.md

 -  title.ratings.tsv.gz

-The two datasets were merged into one which made it easier to awnser the research question
+The two datasets were merged into a single dataset to answer the research question.

 ## Variables

-The merged dataset exists out of four variables of which two where relevan in awensering the research question:
+The merged dataset consists of four variables, two of which were relevant for answering the research question:

 | Variables | Description                                              |
 | ----------|----------------------------------------------------------|